 Instead of relying on paid ads, try to make your ads enticing and attract organic traffic to your site.
 94% of the clicks generated on online ads are through organic search engine result.

 Study keywords and their search volume to know how many people are searching for those specific phrases.
 It might be tempting to go for keywords that have the highest rankings.

 However, keywords with low-to-medium clicks can often have high conversions.
 This allows you to avoid competition while also guaranteeing high conversion rates from your visitors.

-Conversely, high-ranking keywords with low conversions can end up costing you more without much business generated your way.
+Conversely, high-ranking keywords with low CTR or conversions can end up costing you more without much business generated your way.

 Also, avoid inserting too many keywords into your ad copy as it can impact your ad text and keywords.
-Too many keywords can affect your quality scores and, eventually, your click-through rates.
-The key is to use tightly themed keywords in your ad text and group them into smaller groups.
+Too many keywords can affect your quality scores and, eventually, your Good CTR (click-through rates).
+The key is to use tightly themed keywords in your ad text and ad group them into smaller ad group.

 The key to a high conversion rate is to make your ads more relevant to your target audience rather than projecting them to a huge audience.
 For this, you can use negative keywords to weed out the audience you know will not follow through on your ads.

 Get the most of your budget by using SEO techniques and data to pinpoint the most relevant keywords and utilize them in your ad copies.
 By acquiring more SERP space, you’re bound to improve your click-through rate and conversion rate.